Stanley steamer motorcycle – the lococycle

 Making an Arts and Craft table

-Posted by jerry on February 2nd, 2008 — Posted in Journal, Woodwork
+Posted by Jerry on February 2nd, 2008 — Posted in Journal, Woodwork

 The Woodwhisperer provides a great series of video podcasts outlining all of the steps needed to make a mission-style Arts and Crafts Movement table.
 In this first podcast he discusses the design process, using Google’s ‘Sketch-up’ 3D modeling program to develop a materials cutting list.
 He then steps through the process for preparing the lumber and then the joinery options.
 Watch all three videos, starting with #11 shown below to get the complete project – loaded with information for the woodworker